-It is imperative that connectivity is maintained along Edgars Creek.
-One potential road crossing is proposed over Edgars Creek may be required by Council.
-If required the following actions will be adhered to so that this crossing does not constitute a barrier to GGF movement.
-Recent research has shown that GGF will use large culverts under bridges, as has been the case in the Aurora subdivision in Epping North (Biosis in prep.).
+It is imperative that habitat connectivity for GGF is maintained along Edgars Creek.
+The construction of a series of off-line stormwater management ponds are required by Melbourne Water on the northern bank Edgars Creek.
+The following actions will be adhered to so that this infrastructure provides habitat for GGF and works during its construction do not degrade the habitat within Edgars Creek.
+Such ponds will therefore be constructed in a manner consistent with the requirements outlined by Heard et al. (2010)

-A bridge crossing of the creek would be the preferred crossing as this would provide a large open space allowing for frog movement.
-If culverts/underpasses were proposed at the potential road crossings over Edgars Creek, this would be designed and constructed to maximise its potential to facilitate frog movement of GGF under the road.
-Detailed design will be determined specifically for the crossing when details of the potential road crossing become available.
-However, the following general design elements will be incorporated:

-- A bridge crossing of the creek would be the preferred design. - If culverts were proposed then these will be as short as possible with smooth surfaces along the base and their design will provide for wet, but generally not flooded, passage of frogs. - Culvert entrances will be kept clear of rubbish, hard litter and other debris at all times. - Two-way access is required to allow frog movement along the creek, and any openings along the length of culverts must prevent frogs from accessing the road surface. - Artificial lighting (e.g. street lights) near culvert entrances will be designed to avoid light spill from the road. - No obstructions such as rocks or logs will be placed within culverts.

-2.2.4 Constructed wetlands

-In the event a road crossing is constructed over Edgars Creek dedicated GGF wetlands will be built either side of the crossing to provide additional connectivity between populations upstream and downstream of the crossing and to provide additional habitat.
-These wetlands will also provide a focal point of frog activity, thereby increasing the likelihood that frogs will disperse under the road.
-Wetlands will be designed as follows:
+These wetlands will provide a focal point of frog activity, thereby increasing the likelihood that frogs will reside within these wetlands and potentially breed.
+Wetlands will be designed to include the following features:

-- Wetlands will be established either side (upstream and downstream) of the road crossing to encourage the frogs to move under the road.
-These waterbodies will be designed in consultation with an appropriately qualified person/s. - New ponds along Edgars Creek will be designed to maximise habitat value for GGF incorporating: - a variety of slope and water depth. - a variety of edge types. - different microhabitats such as rocks and vegetation to create a diversity of habitats. - minimum surface dimensions of 15-20m x 12-15m (180 300m2 surface area). - plantings of locally indigenous wetland plants with floristics, composition and structural characteristics and plant orientation resembling habitat used by GGF elsewhere.
+These waterbodies will be designed in consultation with an appropriately qualified person/s.

+A variety of slope and water depth.

+A variety of edge types.

+Different microhabitats such as rocks and vegetation to create a diversity of habitats.

+Minimum surface dimensions of 15-20m x 12-15m (180 - 300m2 surface area).

+Plantings of locally indigenous wetland plants with floristics, composition and structural characteristics and plant orientation resembling habitat used by GGF elsewhere.
 Vegetation is to be planted in three distinct zones: 1) shallow verge zone, located along the banks of wetlands; 2) emergent macrophyte zone dominated by emergent aquatic or semi-aquatic, and located within the waterbody; 3) submerged and floating vegetation zone (i.e. inundated up to 1.2 metres).
-A list of plants that can be used for wetland establishment is provided in Appendix 1. - bottom depths grading to a minimum of 1.5 metres containing shallower areas that will dry out periodically, and deeper sections, which will hold water permanently. - a design, including the aquatic plants, to minimise suspension of particulates as this is important for tadpole development. - no plantings of trees or large shrubs that will densely shade wetlands as this renders them unsuitable for GGF. - refuge sites such as rock piles and large woody debris around the edges of wetlands and the creek banks.
-The spaces between refugia and their orientation vary to optimise habitat variability. - Rocks or boulders can be sourced from construction areas within the development and can be relocated along the creek as additional habitat. - the capacity to drain them if unwanted fish or pollution enter the waterbody.
+A list of plants that can be used for wetland establishment is provided in Appendix 1.

+Bottom depths grading to a minimum of 1.5 metres containing shallower areas that will dry out periodically, and deeper sections, which will hold water permanently.

+A design, including the aquatic plants, to minimise suspension of particulates as this is important for tadpole development.

+No plantings of trees or large shrubs that will densely shade wetlands as this renders them unsuitable for GGF.

+Refuge sites such as rock piles and large woody debris around the edges of wetlands and the creek banks.
+The spaces between refugia and their orientation vary to optimise habitat variability.
-2.2.5 Drift fencing

-If the potential road crossing is built, MAB will incorporate measures at the interface between constructed wetlands and the road crossing to funnel frogs towards the underpasses and reduce the risk of GGF being killed on the road.
-Typically, such 'funnels' would take the form of drift fencing, but features that achieve the appropriate funnelling effect may be incorporated into the design of hard embankment structures.
-While the final design details to achieve the appropriate funnel effect will be determined specifically for the crossing, the following design aspects are recommended:

-- Materials will be chosen for functionality as well as aesthetic appeal in a landscaping context. - Features designed to funnel frogs toward culverts will be installed along both sides of the underpass entrance. - Features designed to funnel frogs toward culverts will be the width of the creek corridor reserve. - 'Funnel' structures should achieve the function of frog fences by being at least 500mm high incorporating a 150mm (at least) overhang at the top angled outwards (away from the road). - Vegetation, rock and other debris will not be placed within 500mm of the funnel' structures. - 'Funnel' structures will be inspected at least every 2 years and maintained in good repair.
+Rocks or boulders can be sourced from construction areas within the development and can be relocated along the creek as additional habitat.

+The capacity to drain them if unwanted fish or pollution enter the waterbody.

+Artificial lighting (e.g. street lights) near the stormwater ponds will be designed to avoid light spill from the road.

+No obstructions such as rocks or other debris will be placed within the creek during construction.

+Protection of Edgars Creek during the construction of these stormwater wetlands and the surrounding infrastructure will be conducted in a manner consistent with best practice sediment control (i.e. referring to EPA 1996 as amended, EPA 1991 and EPA 2004).
+No works or construction activities will occur within the creek corridor outside the defined footprint for the stormwater wetlands (Figure 2).